-Based on statistics from the Asian International Arbitration Centre (AIAC), there is no observable trend in respect of the volume of domestic arbitration registrations over the last three years - with 80 registered domestic arbitrations in 2018, 117 domestic arbitrations in 2019, and 89 domestic arbitrations in 2020.
+Based on statistics from the Asian International Arbitration Centre (AIAC), the COVID pandemic did have an effect on the volume of domestic arbitration registrations over the last three years - with 117 domestic arbitrations in 2019, 89 domestic arbitrations in 2020 and 104 domestic arbitrations in 2021.
+With the easing up of COVID-related movement controls, the number of arbitrations is expected to increase markedly.

-There has been little change in international arbitration registrations at the AIAC over the last three years.
-In 2018, the AIAC registered ten international arbitration cases; in 2019, the AIAC registered a total of eight international arbitration cases; and in 2020, the AIAC registered a total of 11 international arbitration cases.
+There has been a marginal increase in international arbitration registrations at the AIAC over the last three years.
+In 2019, the AIAC registered a total of eight international arbitration cases; in 2020, the AIAC registered a total of 11 international arbitration cases; and in 2021, the AIAC registered a total of 13 international arbitration cases.
+Again it is envisaged that the numbers will increase this year with the COVID-related restrictions having by and large been removed.